Potted Peppers For A Winter Harvest: 5 Easy Tips

 A grower in your area might have kept some pepper plants from an early sowing.
 I ordinarily grow more than I can sell, so I keep a few dozen potted peppers well into the summer for customers who regretted not planting them earlier.

 Another option is to start seeds in early summer.
-Raised in containers all season and properly fertilized, these plants grow fruits during the summer and continue as long as outdoor conditions favor growth.
+Raised in containers all season and properly fertilized, these plants grow fruits from late summer and continue as long as outdoor conditions favor growth.
 It helps to let the plants root into garden soil under the pots.
 This way, their roots can explore the soil for moisture and nutrients.

 Later, you’ll sever the roots from each of the drainage holes, one at a time, giving the plant time to adjust before autumn arrives.
 The leaves probably will wilt somewhat as you cut the roots at the drainage holes, but less severely if you remove some of the foliage.
 For vigorously growing plants, it would be a good idea to cut back some of the stems by mid to late summer.